-ROV’s or Remotely Operated Vehicles can easily be termed as underwater robots and considered a boon for deepwater industries like offshore hydrocarbon extraction.
-Remotely Operated Vehicles are unoccupied and operated by a person on board.
+ROV’s or Remotely Operated Vehicles can easily be termed as underwater robots and considered a boon for deep water industries like offshore hydrocarbon extraction.
+As the name itself suggest, Remotely Operated Vehicles are unoccupied and operated by a person from a remote location like a ship.
 These vehicles are linked to the ship by a tether that is a group of cables used for transmitting electrical current, videos, and data signals from the vehicle to the operator and back.
 Hydraulics may be used in addition to electric current.

 In today’s times the Remotely Operated Vehicles are put to multiple functions like:

 - Explorations and extractions in deep seawaters: The ROV’s are widely used by companies involved in deep sea extractions, explorations and clearing of mines